 IDL's computer system in the local offices may be used in support of incidents when incident use does not disrupt the daily operation of the A/D/A office.
-CDK houses two computer kits maintained by the IDL Information Technology (IT) staff.
-Each kit contains six laptops with the necessary hardware for networking.
-The system is loaded with the latest version of E-ISuite and designed for use of the application.
-The financial code to use for all IDL or TPA fires will be the dispatch generated FireCode.
+If needed, CDK houses four computer kits and each kit contains six laptops with the necessary hardware for networking.